fable-community/fable-pack-example/README.md

 },
 ```

-Check `manifest.json` file in this repo for all the details about the data that a character can have like `name`, `images`, `description`, `externalLinks`.
+Check the `manifest.json` file in this repo for all the details about the data that a character can hold like `name`, `images`, `description`, `externalLinks`.

 ### Conflicts

-You characters conflict with another pack's characters but you don't want to replace the other pack?
-Adding the conflicted character ids under `characters.conflicts` like so, will disable those specific characters while leaving the pack itself and its other content functional.
-The format is like this `pack-id[:]character-id`.
+Your character conflicts with another famous pack's character but you don't want to replace the other pack?
+Adding the conflicted character ids under `characters.conflicts` like so, will disable those specific characters while leaving the other pack itself and its other content functional.
+The format is like this `other-pack-id[:]conflicted-character-id`.

 ```json
 "characters": {